apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    The metrics node can include a `tag` and a `prefix` option.
 The tag is default to the SNI, and the prefix is default to ``plugin.rate_limiter``.

+The `lists` node is used to configure IP lists, which can be used to exclude certain address ranges from the rate limiting.
+The following options are used:

+.. option:: name

+   The name of the IP reputation setup, used to refer to it from the rate limiters.

+.. option:: cidr

+   A list of CIDR ranges to add to this rule.
+The format is e.g. `10.0.0.0/8`.

 The `ip-rep`` node is used to configure the IP reputation system, there can be zero, one or many IP reputation setups.
 Each setup is configured with a name, and the following options:

+.. option:: name

+   The name of the IP reputation setup, used to refer to it from the rate limiters.

 .. option:: buckets